bridgecrew-perf4/IBM-Cloud-VPC-Instance-Module/README.md

 # Compute Instance Module for IBM CLoud VPC
-Terraform module for creating a VPC compute instance in IBM Cloud.
+Terraform module for deploying a compute instance in to an IBM Cloud VPC.

 ## Usage
 If you need to include an IBM Cloud VPC Instance in your deployment you can use the following code: